Thomasdezeeuw/heph/README.md

 ### Building blocks

-Besides the inspiration gained from the work of others, Heph is also build on top of the work of others.
-Three major components used in Heph are the futures task system (part of the standard library), asynchronous functions and [Mio].
+Besides the inspiration gained from the work of others, Heph is also built upon the work of others.
+Three major components used in Heph are the futures task system (part of the standard library), asynchronous functions, and [Mio].

 [Mio]: https://github.com/tokio-rs/mio